ethanblake4/dart_eval/docs/compiler-migration.md

 ## Validation for this pass

+This section records the initial frontend pass, before the executable backend.

 - Full `dart analyze --format machine`: zero errors.
 Warnings remain in the unfinished runtime/serialization code and for the local path dependency.
 - Twenty focused tests pass across `compiler_cfg_test.dart`,